1932 Cuba hurricane: Preparations and impact

-A novel based on the Cuba hurricane named In hazard was later written by Richard Hughes.

-Caribbean Sea, Jamaica, and northern South America

 As the hurricane moved slowly through the eastern and southern Caribbean, the rough seas and strong winds disrupted shipping routes.
 On November 6, the American schooner Abundance encountered the storm east of Jamaica, resulting in a destroyed rudder and a beaching on Jamaica's Morant Point.
 However, the ship's six crew were extracted from the disabled vessel and were transported to the United States.
 Although the S.S.
 Phemius would later return safely to port in Cuba, reports that the ship had lost its smokestack and the relaying of an SOS message prompted the United Fruit Company liner Tela to search for the initially missing ship, which failed due to poor visibility conditions.
 This was followed by a search operation undertaken by the USS Overton (DD-239) and USS Swan (AM-34).
 On November 8, the S.S.
 Phemius was found damaged and later towed to shore by a salvage tug.
 However, during the same period of time both the steamer Tacira and the freighter San Simeon were disabled after encountering the storm, requiring towing to safety.
 Several other ships in the immediate area were also hampered by the storm.

+A novel based on the ordeal of the Phemius and her crew, In Hazard, was later written by Richard Hughes and published in 1938.